“Building Trust in Health Data” Conference Report

 The European Institute for Innovation through Health Data (i~HD) held its annual conference in its birthplace Ghent, Belgium on Thursday 30th November and Friday 1st December this year.
 We were pleased to welcome over 200 people in person and approximately 100 people online participating in this event.

-On the 29th of November, i~HD organised a tutorial called “Unveiling the Dynamic Complexity of Health Data Quality”.
+On 29 November, i~HD organised a tutorial called “Unveiling the Dynamic Complexity of Health Data Quality”.
 Around 50 participants joined the preliminary session which featured an introduction to Health Data Quality and the use of Real-World Data through use cases presented by different hospitals in Belgium.

 Before the conference started, participants and speakers were invited to a welcome evening reception in the City Hall of Ghent, hosted by Deputy Mayor for International Solidarity Hafsa El-Bazioui.